KordianD/robot/README.md

 # How to run
 ## Run the robot control server:
+Connect the robots to PC bluetooth.
+Add the robot Bluetooth MAC addresses to `mac_addresses.py`
 Remember to check if ports for both servers are open.
 Run commands:

     cd src